mobile-michel/database-github/src/lists/domain.md

 ---
-title: Simple.css
+title: Domain
-description: repositories with Simple.css
+description: repositories with domain name
 date: 2023-10-04
 ---
 {% for i in github %}
-{% if i.css == 'simple.css' %}
+{% if i.category == 'domain' %}

 {% include 'filter' %}